 We welcome you to what has been built up over more than a decade into the world's fullest and most complete report on customer loyalty, customer relationships, marketing techniques and best practices, cost effective business strategies, and their associated metrics, operations and management.

 ^ ^ ^

 There are two basic points of view to be considered when discussing the business case for introducing - or keeping - a customer loyalty programme: Some industry observers have argued that a loyalty programme is often unnecessary because it's just a way of spending money rewarding customers who would probably have been loyal anyway.

-Others, however, have recognised that the real benefit of a loyalty programme is not necessarily felt first by the customer, and that it is the merchant that gains the necessary insight (from detailed analysis of its loyalty programme and transactional data, for example) to be able to improve the way it communicates with and deals with its customers.
+Others, however, have recognised that the real benefit of a loyalty programme is not necessarily felt first by the customer; rather that it is the merchant that gains the necessary insight (from detailed analysis of its loyalty programme and transactional data, for example) to be able to improve the way it communicates with and deals with its customers.
 The customer is actually the secondary (but still the most important) recipient of the benefits of a true loyalty programme.

 To say that a loyalty programme is not useful, or is a waste of marketing budget, is to have misunderstood the real purpose of the programme.
 Rather than offering a simplistic discount or rebate programme, a real loyalty programme offers the customer any number of incentives to allow the programme operator to collect accurate and useful data about their lifestyle, purchase choices, motivations, interests, circumstances, and in many cases even about their household and immediate family.